← All Guides

 Debt payoff isn't about perfection.
 It's about consistent progress with a clear system.
 Three things to do this week:

-1. Choose snowball or avalanche and commit.
-Don't overthink it — both work dramatically better than minimum payments.
+1. Choose snowball, avalanche, or hybrid and commit.
+Don't overthink it — all three work dramatically better than minimum payments.

 2. Find at least $100/month extra by auditing subscriptions and negotiating one bill.
 That alone can cut years off your timeline.